Mitrajit/Datamanagement-and-billing/README.md

 ## Contribution
 Since the project is not maintained for a long time errors might come on the latest version of java.
 I created it using Java 8.
 Feel free to raise an issue and send a pull request.
 ### Setting up environment
-* Download the latest version of java and Netbeans IDE since the entire project is made using Netbeans GUI builder.
+* Download JDK 8 and Netbeans IDE since the entire project is made using Netbeans GUI builder.
 * Open the project using Netbeans and start working.